doctrine-extensions/DoctrineExtensions/doc/translatable.md

 ## Using ORM query hint

 By default, behind the scenes, when you load a record - translatable hooks into **postLoad** event and issues additional query to translate all fields.
-Imagine that when you load a collection, when it issues a lot of queries just to translate those fields.
-Also if you want to hydrate result as an **array**, it is not possible to hook any **postLoad** event since it is not an entity being hydrated.
-These are the main reason why **TranslationWalker** was born.
+Imagine that, when you load a collection, it may issue a lot of queries just to translate those fields.
+Including array hydration, it is not possible to hook any **postLoad** event since it is not an entity being hydrated.
+These are the main reasons why **TranslationWalker** was created.

-**TranslationWalker** uses a query **hint** to hook into any **select type query**, and when you execute the query, no matter which hydration method you use, it automatically joins the translations for all fields, so you could use ordering filtering or whatever you want on **translations of the fields** instead of original record fields.
+**TranslationWalker** uses a query **hint** to hook into any **select type query**, and when you execute the query, no matter which hydration method you use, it automatically joins the translations for all fields, so you could use ordering filtering or whatever you want on **translated fields** instead of original record fields.

 And in result there is only one query for all this happyness.